KZM: KZM

 While in Oakland, KZM maintained a close relationship with the Oakland Tribune, including a period in mid-1922 to 1923 when it and the newspaper's KLX shared facilities at the Hotel Oakland.

 Beginning in late 1912, radio communication in the United States was regulated by the Department of Commerce.
-Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War One stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.
-In order to provide common standards for the service, the Commerce Department issued a regulation effective December 1, 1921 that stated that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".
+Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War I stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.
+In order to provide common standards for the service, the Commerce Department issued a regulation effective December 1, 1921, that stated that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

-On December 9, 1921 a broadcasting station license with the randomly assigned call letters KZM was issued to Preston D. Allen, for operation on 360 meters.
-KZM and the Atlantic-Pacific Radio Supplies Company station, KZY, authorized the same day, were the first two broadcasting stations licensed to Oakland under the new regulations.
+On December 9, 1921, a broadcasting station license with the randomly assigned call letters KZM was issued to Preston D. Allen, for operation on 360 meters.
+KZM and the Atlantic-Pacific Radio Supplies Company station, KZY, authorized the same day, were the first two broadcasting stations licensed to Oakland, California, under the new regulations.

-In the summer of 1922, Allen convinced the Tribune that it should get its own radio station license, which was issued on May 3, 1922 with the call letters KLX (now KKSF).
-For its first year-and-one-half of operation KLX shared the studios and transmitter at the Hotel Oakland with KZM, and engineer Roswell Smith remembered that "they used to shut down the transmitter as KZM, and take to the air a half hour later as KLX".
+In the summer of 1922, Allen convinced the Tribune that it should get its own radio station license, which was issued on May 3, 1922, with the call letters KLX.
+For its first year-and-a-half of operation KLX shared the studios and transmitter at the Hotel Oakland with KZM, and engineer Roswell Smith remembered that "they used to shut down the transmitter as KZM, and take to the air a half hour later as KLX".
 As part of the cooperative effort, the Herald arranged to upgrade the station's 5-watt transmitter by installing two more powerful transmitters which were named for characters in the Toonerville Folks comic strip: 50-watt "Little Jimmie", and 250-watt "Powerful Katrinka".

 Initially the 360 meter wavelength was the only "entertainment" frequency available, so stations within various regions had to create timesharing agreements to assign individual operating slots.
 An August 1922 schedule reported the hours for KZM as 7:15-7:30 p.m. daily, plus 7:30-8:15 p.m.
 Tuesday and 8:15-9:00 p.m.
 Friday.
-By November 1, 1922 there were twelve "San Francisco Bay District" stations sharing time on 360 meters, with KZM, having ceded its original hours to KLX, reduced to just 15 minutes daily, from 6:45-7:00 pm.
+By November 1, 1922, there were twelve "San Francisco Bay District" stations sharing time on 360 meters, with KZM, having ceded its original hours to KLX, reduced to just 15 minutes daily, from 6:45-7:00 pm.
 In the following years KZM was shifted to a number of operating frequencies.